jamiecounsell/mandelbreh/README.md

 |tesla |NO     |108.16456s|
 |tesla |YES    |1.236812s |

-The server was under heavy load during testing, but this shows a significant speedup (~87.5x faster with OpenACC)
+The server was under heavy load during testing, so future results may vary, but this shows a significant speedup (~87.5x faster with OpenACC than without).
+The same CPU was used to show speedups related purely to OpenACC acceleration.

 ###Parallelization
 The only region that was parallelized was the nested loop in `renderer.cc`.
 This loop is the program's largest bottleneck and also supports parallelization quite intuitively.
 OpenACC pragmas were used to identify the region as an OpenACC compute region, as well as transfer the data to the device from the host.
 The outer loop was explicitly marked as parallel, and other optimizations were left up to PGCC.